EMBEDDIA/ULR_NER_REST/README.md

+# API for NER system based on a BiLSTM-CNN-CRF with BERT

+This repository provides an API access to the models trained with a (BiLSTM-CNN-CRF and BERT)[https://github.com/EMBEDDIA/bert-bilstm-cnn-crf-ner].

 ## Flask REST API skeleton with dockerized Flask + flask_restx, Gunicorn, Nginx, Celery, Flower and Redis

 This repository is based on [flask-rest-docker](https://github.com/EMBEDDIA/flask-rest-docker) which in turn extends [flask-on-docker](https://github.com/testdrivenio/flask-on-docker) with Celery, Redis and Flask_restx to provide a skeleton for building dockerized Flask RESTful APIs.
 This version includes a container (`ner-service`) which make use of miniconda to facilitate the import of requirements.